This post may contain affiliate links. For more information, read my disclosure policy.

 Jordan would not shut up about how good that pie was.
 In fact, shortly after our pie eating extravaganza, she told Elmer that she wanted one of his pies for her birthday cake.
 She then told any member of their family she saw that same thing for three months until her birthday actually came the following February.
 Elmer delivered; we sang to Jordan over pecan pie instead of mint cake for the first time in years.

-Now, like all good pecan pie recipes, this one starts with melted butter.
+- Butter: Like all good pecan pie recipes, this one starts with melted butter.
 Since butter is one of the key ingredients in a pecan pie, you want to be sure to use the best kind of butter you can, so I use Challenge Butter.
 It’s the butter I grew up on and the one I still use today.
 And, it recently became available nationally!
 You can find a store near you here.
 Look for the package with the elk on it!

 Pecan Pie is one of the easiest pie recipes to make.
-It’s one bowl, one spoon, and you just pour it into a crust and bake.
+It’s one large bowl, one spoon, and you just pour it into a crust and bake.
 Really, there’s nothing hard about this pie.
 If you can stir and mix and pour, you can make this pie.

 If you’re looking for the perfect Thanksgiving dessert that’s a classic recipe, THIS is it.
 Give it a go, try something new.
 I promise you’ll love it!
 I swear, it’s one of the best pecan pies in the whole world.